 - 1. Of 18 critical incidents occurring in the six months prior to the review, 10 occurred in structured time (0800 1700 hours). - 2.
-4 of the 8 incidents occurring in the period of "unstructured time" (1700 0800 hours)
+4 of the 8 incidents occurring in the period of "unstructured time" (1700 0800 hours) were reports of self harm by adolescents returning from leave.

-4. Attention is drawn to a paper around critical incidents from the Rivendell Unit in which at lest one of the Reviewers worked.
+- 3. The other 4 critical incidents from 1700 0800 hours of were self harm.
+There is a clear clinical pattern in adolescents who have been abused reporting increased levels of trauma related symptoms in the evenings which are related to the self harm.
+At times they utilise the activities in the unit to distract themselves in these stressful periods.
+At other times they are overwhelmed by the symptoms. - 4.
+Attention is drawn to a paper around critical incidents from the Rivendell Unit14 in which at lest one of the Reviewers worked.
 This describes a not dissimilar pattern of critical incidents.
 Half the critical incidents (mainly aggression) occurred during structured times.

-5. The evidence available to the Reviewers does not support the claim that critical incidents were related to periods of unstructured activities.
+Self harming incidents occurred more in the evening.
+However any acknowledgement of increase in trauma related symptomatology was conspicuously absent in this paper.
+This is in part related to the difficulties this unit had in managing these adolescents on a Monday to Friday unit, where they required admission to either an acute adolescent inpatient unit or an acute adult unit. - 5.
+The evidence available to the Reviewers does not support the claim that critical incidents were related to periods of unstructured activities.